avine/formation-angular-base/doc/workbook/public/11_routing.md

 - In `menu.html`:

-  - to return the home page when clicking on _"Zenika Ecommerce"_
+  - to return to the home page when clicking on _"Zenika Ecommerce"_
   - to visit the page _"Voir mon panier"_

 - In `product-card.html`: